 Check whenever a store clerk uses your credit card to swipe a machine that you actually receive the same card back after a sales transaction, that applies from anywhere in the world.
 If you always swipe the card yourself, then that would be a safer option.

-Take photos of all your posessions and keep them on different peoples mobile phones.
-Travel apps where you can record everthing is a good idea so you can remember what to claim in the event of loss or damage.
-Check your travel insurance will cover your valuables becuase some have restrictions on the maximum claim amount per item, especially for electronic equipment such as cameras and jewelry.
+Take photos of all your possessions and keep them on different peoples mobile phones.
+Travel apps where you can record everything is a good idea so you can remember what to claim in the event of loss or damage.
+Check your travel insurance will cover your valuables because some have restrictions on the maximum claim amount per item, especially for electronic equipment such as cameras and jewellery.

 Create a detailed itinery of your flights, accommodation, train and bus routes and where you plan to visit.
 Make two copies and give a copy along with a copy of your travel insurance to a friend or relative that is not going with you to Thailand.

 Your countries immigration service should also have a travel registration on-line service where you can provide contact numbers, addresses and emergency contact people in case your embassy needs to contact you if some unfortunate circumstance arises or you are in an area which requires evacuation.

 Like any other country in the world, you should take precautions with your valuables.
 Most hotels will have a security box in the room, but many may only have a hotel safe to store valuables at your own risk.
 You should record and insure all valuables with travel insurance but also store and hide valuables on yourself with money belts and securely strapped bags.
 Do not wear jewelry that would be easily snatched.